Mark Minichiello: South Sydney Rabbitohs

 He played 85 games with the club during a tough time in their history as South Sydney finished last in 2003, 2004 and 2006.
 He signed for Gold Coast Titans in 2007 which was the club's inaugural season.

 Gold Coast Titans

 He was an important member for the Gold Coast club since he joined in 2007.
 In the 2009 NRL season, he was part of the Gold Coast side which qualified for the finals for the first time in their history.
 The following year, he played in the club's preliminary final defeat against the Sydney Roosters at Suncorp Stadium.

 In 2011, he played 23 games as the Gold Coast finished last on the table and claimed the wooden spoon.
-In total, he played 173 first grade games for the club between 2007-2014.
+In total, he played 173 first grade games for the club between 2007 and 2014.

 Hull FC

 On 15 August 2014, Minichiello announced that he was joining Hull F.C. in the Super League on a two-year deal starting in 2015.
 Minichiello enjoyed a successful season with Hull F.C. in 2015, winning the Supporters' Player of the Year award & the club's Player of the Year award with Liam Watts.

 On 27 January 2016, Minichiello extended his contract with Hull until the end of the 2017 season.

 He played in the 2016 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 He played in the 2017 Challenge Cup Final victory over the Wigan Warriors at Wembley Stadium.